 To verify that you have logged in to your correct organization, click on your profile avatar to see organization name.
 If you have access to more than one organization, you can also view and switch to another organization right in the header bar.

-If your organization uses Federated IDs, Experience Cloud allows you to sign in with your organization’s single sign-on without the need to enter your email address and password.
-To do this, add
+If your organization uses Federated IDs, Experience Cloud allows you to sign in with your organization’s single sign-on without being required to enter your email address and password.
+Add

 #/sso:@domain to the Experience Cloud URL (

 For example, for an organization with Federated IDs and the domain

 https://experience.adobe.com/#/sso:@adobecustomer.com.
 You can also go directly to a specific application by bookmarking this URL, appended with the application path.
 (For example, for Adobe Analytics,

 You can locate your assigned organization ID for support purposes.
 You can verify that you are in the correct organization, or switch between organizations, using the Organization menu.

 The organization ID is the ID associated with your provisioned Experience Cloud company.
 This ID is a 24-character alphanumeric string, followed by (and must include)

 You can view your organization ID, along with other account information, using a the keyboard shortcut Ctrl+i from any page at

 To view your organization ID

 In Experience Cloud, press Ctrl+i on your keyboard.